SubhadipBiswas/Fake-News_Detection/README.md

 # Fake-News_Detection
-Classify whether the news is Real or Fake
+Using parallel deep learning method to classify a news whether it is Real or Fake The dataset available at: